Galts-Gulch/avarice/README.md

 - Clean up a lot
 - Record at candle market depth in a new sqlite table, break markets into child markets for better economic significance backtesting (cryptotrader "at market" style backtesting is a joke in the economics world).
 - Probably rework into real classes

-## Contributing
-- Ensure your editor is set to use 4 spaces for tab (smartindent, tabstop=4, shiftwidth=4 in vim)
-- Please no lines greater than 75char, with <= 70 preferred (in rare cases, exceeding can aid readability)
-- Fork, commit, submit pull request.

 ## Running
 - Be sure you have simplejson, if not install it for python3.y (API dependency)